Health Care Satellite Account

 - Using Disability Adjusted Life Years to Value the Treatment of Thirty Chronic Conditions in the U.S. from 1987-2010Tina Highfill and Elizabeth Bernstein - BEA Working Paper (WP2014-9)

-- Developing a Framework for Decomposing Medical-Care Expenditure Growth: Exploring Issues of RepresentativenessAbe Dunn, Eli Liebman and Adam Hale Shapiro - Forthcoming in Measuring Economic Sustainability and Progress, NBER Book Series Studies in Income and Wealth.
+- Developing a Framework for Decomposing Medical-Care Expenditure Growth: Exploring Issues of RepresentativenessAbe Dunn, Eli Liebman and Adam Hale Shapiro - in Measuring Economic Sustainability and Progress, NBER Book Series Studies in Income and Wealth, September 2014.
 Dale Jorgenson, Steven Landefeld, and Paul Schreyer, eds.

 - Measuring Health Care Costs of Individuals with Employer-Sponsored Health Insurance in the U.S.: A Comparison of Survey and Claims Data (PDF) (Article Summary)Ana Aizcorbe, Eli B. Liebman, Sarah Pack, David M. Cutler, Michael Chernew, Alison B. Rosen – Statistical Journal of the IAOS 28 (2012) 43–51 - BEA Working Paper (WP2010-06)